How to Analyze a Rental Property (Step-by-Step)

 Step 4 — Add Financing and Calculate Cash Flow

 Enter your actual mortgage terms: loan amount, interest rate, and term.
-Calculate your monthly principal & interest payment and annual debt service.
+This translates NOI into the real money-in-your-pocket number.

 Annual Cash Flow = NOI − Annual Debt Service